Write for us!

 Do you want to write for JourneyWoman?

-Thanks for your interest in submitting your travel material to JourneyWoman.com.
-Our website’s mandate is to inspire females to travel safely and well and to connect women travellers worldwide.
-Each article we publish should reflect at least one aspect of that mandate.
+Thanks for your interest in submitting your travel material to JourneyWoman.
+Our mandate is to inspire females to travel safely and well and to connect women travellers worldwide.
+Each article we publish should reflect at least one aspect of that mandate, whether it’s on our website or in our monthly magazine.

 Our editorial staff (and full-time writers) include Carolyn Ray, our CEO + Publisher (Right), and Amanda Burgess, our Editor (Left).
 You can read more about us on the Our Story page of this website.
 We receive hundreds of inquiries and prioritize those coming from our community over generic emails.
 If you don’t hear from us, that’s because we’re a small team and doing our best to keep up!